Archive for the ‘campus ministry’ tag

 Note: It’s not necessary for the recommendations to focus on campus ministry.
 We’re looking for the best resources available.
 We’ll use discernment in application to our context.
 In addition, please pass along

-- Stories about/models of campus ministry which have intergenerational elements that you have found a blessing during Critical Junctures in your journey through higher education.
+- Stories about/models of campus ministry which have intergenerational elements that you have found a blessing during The Critical Junctures in your journey through higher education.

 - Recommendations regarding how to include more intergenerational elements into campus ministry.